rte-france/Grid2Op/docs/grid2op.rst

 - the voltages: by manipulating shunts, or by changing the setpoint value of the generators
 - the active generation: by the use of the "redispatching" action.

-Other "flexibilities" are coming soon (-:
+Other "flexibilities" (ways to act on the grid) are coming soon (-:

 What is modeled in an grid2op environment
 -----------------------------------------
-The simulator is able to emulate a power grid (of any size or characteristics) subject to a set of temporal injections (productions and consumptions) or maintenance / hazards for discretized timesteps.
+The simulator is able to emulate a power grid (of any size or characteristics) subject to a set of temporal injections (productions and consumptions) or maintenance / hazards for discretized time-steps.

 More concretely a grid2op environment models "out of the box":

-- the mechanism to "implement" a control on the grid, load the next chronics data and compute the appropriate state of the power network
+- the mechanism to "implement" a control on the grid, load the next chronics data (*e.g.* new loads and productions) and compute the appropriate state of the power network
 - the disconnection of powerlines if there are on overflow for too long (known as "time overcurrent (TOC)" see this article for more information
   `overcurrent <https://en.wikipedia.org/wiki/Power_system_protection#Overload_and_back-up_for_distance_(overcurrent)>`_ )